cleydyr/dart-sass-maven-plugin/README.md

 ```

 ## Supported systems
-Dart Sass Maven Plugin will run on the following combination of operating systems and architectures
+Dart Sass Maven Plugin will run on any combination of operating systems and architectures that are available on the [Dart Sass releases page](https://github.com/sass/dart-sass/releases.
+As of now they are:

 |  |Linux|Mac|Windows|
 |--|-----|---|-------|